Homepage > Blog > Modem vs Router: What Exactly Do I Need?

 3. What are the benefits of using a modem/router combo device?

 Modem/router combos can be easy to set up, clear up space, and may be cheaper than buying different devices.
-Modem/router combos are also often offered by internet service providers (ISPs), which makes them a popular choice for home internet connections.
+Modem/router combos are also often provided by ISPs which makes them a popular choice for home internet connections.

 Optimizing your network setup